 There may be no underwater restaurant or other fancy features, but COMO Shambhala spa is superb, diving and snorkeling is great, the beach just perfect—while the villas, styled as local dhoni fishing boats, seduce with a romantic design.

 We love it for: Cocoa has an atmosphere of a tiny uninhabited island.
-All you need to remember is to pack the swimsuit… and maybe a couple of books.
+All you need to remember is to pack the swimsuit… and maybe a couple of good beach reads.

 Read our review: Cocoa Island, Maldives.Photographs © COMO Hotels and Resorts